How You Are Billed

 Citywide installation of automated meter readers is part of a three-year DEP initiative that began in late January 2009 to make your water bill more accurate.
 AMR largely eliminates estimated reads, saves money and eliminates the need for meter readers to visit your property.
 AMR also allows customers to view their daily water consumption online.

 Late Payment Charges are assessed on all Delinquent Charges, Fees, Dishonored Payment Charges, as well as prior Late Payment Charges.
 Late Payment Charges are calculated by multiplying all delinquent charges then outstanding by the allocable portion of the annual interest rate established by the City Council following a recommendation from the Banking Commission for unpaid real estate taxes on properties where the assessed value is $80,000 or less and the property is not vacant land.
 As of the date of adoption of this Rate Schedule, this annual rate is 9%, subject to change.

-Exemption from Water and Sewer Charges
+Water and Sewer Exemption

 Customer Account Information and Complaint Resolution